6 things you might not know about Donna Reed

 Of course, from 1958 to 1966 she headlined as Donne Stone on The Donna Reed Show.
 The beauty taught lessons to and solved problems for her picture-perfect family.
-January 27 marks what would have been her 95th birthday.
-To celebrate, here are some interesting tidbits about her life and work.
+Here are some interesting tidbits about her life and work.

 Jimmy Stewart and Reed both came from small towns, which made them the ideal pair to cast as the leads in the now Christmas classic (which, as you might know, flopped hard at the time).
 To prove her rural heartiness, Lionel Barrymore challenged Reed to milk a cow.
 The Iowan had no problem with the task.

 2. Jean Arthur, Ginger Rogers, Olivia de Havilland and more were considered for the role of Mary Bailey.

 Though it is now hard to image, Reed was not the actress initially in the mind of Frank Capra.
 Jean Arthur was reportedly first offered the role, but was committed to Broadway.
 Other actresses up for the role included Olivia de Havilland, Martha Scott, Laraine Day and Ginger Rogers.
 The latter turned down the role for being "too bland."

 3. The location of Hilldale on 'The Donna Reed Show' is never stated.

 Like the Raytown of Mama's Family and the Springfield of The Simpsons, The Donna Reed Show's small town setting has given location.
 Because of the star's roots, we like to assume it's Iowa.